roren15/vote-sys/README.md

 # Vote-System

 ## prepare
-require for NodeJS and NPM environment
+require for NodeJS and NPM environment, based on mongoDB

 ## install
 ```bash